chaoliu46/Generalized-Burger-s-model/README.md

 x is the resut of fitting parameters uncertainties are uncertainties of each parameters

-TpaperAttenation is used for caculating the Q value using data of draw.mat TpaperVelociy is used for calculating the Velocity profiles using data of draw.mat
+TpaperAttenation is used for calculating the Q value using data of draw.mat TpaperVelociy is used for calculating the Velocity profiles using data of draw.mat